Please scroll down for a complete profile of each member listed alphabetically.

 He served as a youth and assistant pastor at Richmond Hill Pentecostal Church from 1987 to 1991.
 He also served as the young adults pastor, outreach pastor and church administrator at Agincourt Pentecostal Church from 1991 to 1995.
 Before being appointed to his current post, he served as the lead pastor at Malvern Christian Assembly for ten years.

-He and his wife, Wendy, have three children, Laura, Scott and Emily and make their home in Whitby, Ontario.
+He and his wife, Wendy, have three children, Laura, Scott and Emily, and they make their home in Whitby, Ontario.

 Rev. Stephen Chaloner